ariga/atlas/doc/md/guides/postgres/index-operator-classes.md

 ### Syntax

-Here is how you can specify operator class for a column in an index definition:
+Here is how you can specify an operator class for a column in an index definition:

 ```sql
 CREATE INDEX